-As a response, a new curatotial text was distributed in which an attempt is made to establish a temporary distance with Zimmermann's work and to position the author as a social subject within a specific context of art history.
-Starting from the possibilities of the curatorial format, the writing does not pretend to confront the artist but to understand his aesthetic-political discourse within a determined framework of thought, which accounts for the causes of his monological perspective and relativizes the univocal meaning that Zimmerman attempts to impose on the photographic medium.
+In the opening speech of his retrospective exhibition, Marcos Zimmermann declared himself to be a militant of direct photography, wich is characterized by the direct shot and the ability to "capture the essence of things".
+In this sense, he expressed his rejection of curators educated in art history, who “work on the field of photography without knowing anything about it" and “they are accomplices in making contemporary production more and more like interior decoration", because "they want to make photography something that is not".
+In response, a new curatorial text was distributed.
+It attempts to establish a temporal distance from Zimmermann's work and position the author as a social subject within a specific context of art history.
+Starting from the possibilities of the curatorial format, the writing does not attempt to confront the artist, but rather to understand his aesthetic-political discourse within a certain framework of thought, which explains the causes of his monological perspective and relativizes the univocal meaning that Zimmerman tries to impose on the photographic medium.

 100 numbered curatorial texts.

 20x30 cm each one.
 March 2014